-It is noted that the area of interest from Chadshunt to Mount Sircom is subject to three separate native title determination applications that have been lodged and registered with the Federal Court.
-The applications are EWAMIAN #2 QC99/013; EWAMIAN #3 QC01/016; and TAGALAKA #2 QC01/022.
+It is noted that the area of interest from Chadshunt to Mount Sircom is subject to three separate native title interests.

 Prior to undertaking any dealing with land or water that may affect or extinguish native title rights and interests, native title issues need to be addressed in accordance with the provisions of the Native Title Act 1993.
 It may also be necessary to enter into a cultural heritage management plan or plans with the custodian Aboriginal cultural heritage body or bodies.